-Sue: Did the kids enjoy this, really?
-Wouldn’t they have preferred a big monster than a mental illness?
+Sue: Did the kids actually enjoy this?
+Wouldn’t they have preferred a big monster to a mental illness?

-Aris commands the Kinda to build their own version of the not-we’s TSS machine.
+Aris wants the Kinda to build their own crude version of a TSS machine.

 Sue: Are they making an outside toilet?

-Sue: His teeth remind of the red stuff dentists used to give you so they could check for tooth decay.
+Sue: His teeth remind me of that red stuff the dentists used to give you so they could check for tooth decay.

-The Doctor finds Tegan.
-He wants to know what she did to Aris.
-She’s reluctant to tell him.
+The Doctor wants to know what Tegan did to Aris, but she doesn’t want to tell him.

-Sue: (as Tegan) OK, I got all sexy on his ass!
-Happy, now?
+Sue: (As Tegan) Okay, I got all sexy on his ass!
+Are you happy, now?

-Adric gets into the TSS machine and he blasts Aris.
+Adric gets into the TSS machine and blasts Aris.

-Sue: (as Aris) I’m on fire!
+Sue: (As Aris) I’m on fire!
 I’m on fire!
 Seriously, I am on ****ing fire!
-Why hasn’t the director cut yet?

 The Doctor drags Adric out of the machine.